Easy Authentic Masala Chai Latte [+ chai latte for kids!]

 Chai is a deeply rooted part of Indian culture, enjoyed daily in millions of homes, roadside stalls, and tea shops.
 It's also enjoyed outside of India in neighbouring countries like Pakistan.
 It's a drink that brings people together, served first thing in the morning, in the afternoon, or over shared moments with family.

 Traditionally, masala chai is sipped slowly, often paired with savory snacks like samosas, roasted lentils, or salty snacks known as bhujia.
 Others might enjoy it with a rusk or sweet biscuits.
+We think it would pair beautifully with these soft pumpkin cookies or these oatmeal balls!

 It's common for many families to enjoy it anywhere from once a day to up to three times daily.
 One of my fondest memories when traveling to India was the steady supply of chai.
 Hey, that rhymes!